-During his 20-year playing career, he won a number of trophies including the league title twice with Maccabi Haifa, the Belgian league title with Club Brugge and he was also a member of the Liverpool side which won the first division title in 1990.
+During his 20-year playing career, he won a number of trophies including the Israeli league title twice with Maccabi Haifa, the Belgian league title with Club Brugge and he was also a member of the Liverpool side which won the First Division title in 1990.

 He also represented the Israel national side on 60 occasions, scoring 11 goals.

 Since retiring from playing Rosenthal has been working as a football consultant in England.

 He was rumoured to be leading a group considering a buy-out of Charlton Athletic in 2017 after he was seen having a guided tour of the ground although nothing more was reported.